-The easiest way to circumvent the guarantor system is to pay your rent in advance, usually in a lump sum representing between six- and twelve months’ rent.
+The easiest way to circumvent the guarantor system is to pay your rent in advance, usually in a lump sum representing six and twelve months’ rent.
 It’s how many international students secure places to rent in the UK.

 Another way to sidestep the credit referencing process is to move into a shared house.
 A shared home that already has a tenancy running but whose tenants need to refill their ranks after someone has moved out.

 Because all tenants in a shared house are responsible ‘in common’ for the rent.
-The landlord or letting agent may be happy to let you move in without credit referencing you, assuming the other tenants agree.
+Assuming the other tenants agree, the landlord or letting agent may be happy to let you move in without credit referencing you.

 Council bond guarantee scheme

-Many councils, housing associations and charities offer a bond guarantee scheme to support those most in need back into the private rented property market.
+Many councils, housing associations, and charities offer a bond guarantee scheme to back those most in need into the private rented property market.

 The council will step in, agree to be your guarantor, and pay your rent if you cannot pay it, and foot the bill if you cause any damage to the property.